anttijuu/PluginDllDemo/README.md

 Student task is to study the binary compatibility issues, develop a new crypto method (as stupid as possible) and design the JSON API for the networked solution.

+## Dependencies

+* Boost-system
+* jsoncpp

+You need to download and install boost and build the system library at least.
+Also download jsoncpp, run the amalgamate.py script and install the headers to /usr/local/include.

 ## TODO

 * Works on macOS and Ubuntu, check that also works on Windows